 On placement, you could be modelling future levels of hospital activity, developing tools to analyse and improve organisational performance or evaluating the success of a new process to continue the improvement of patient care.

-Trainees work towards a Postgraduate Diploma in Health Data Analysis, delivered by University College London or the University of Manchester.
-Modules include: Health Data Analysis Principles, Statistical Methods for Health Data Analytics, Machine Learning in Health Care, Patient Safety and Clinical Risk, and Key Principles of Health Economics.
+Trainees work towards a Postgraduate Diploma in Health Analytics, delivered by University College London or the University of Manchester.
+Previous modules have included: Health Data Analysis Principles, Statistical Methods for Health Data Analytics, Machine Learning in Health Care, Patient Safety and Clinical Risk, and Key Principles of Health Economics.

 All trainees on the scheme study for a Postgraduate Certificate in Healthcare Leadership during their first year.
 In addition to academic qualifications, trainees participate in experiential and action learning, to develop their leadership skills more broadly.